spencels/bcc-site/index.md

 #### SATURDAY JULY 21
 <br>9am–2pm Serious Hike
 <br>9–11am Farmers’ Market Brunch
-<br>11-11:20am Meet at the Central Park Band Shell
+<br>11-11:20am Gather at the Central Park Band Shell
 <br>11:30-2pm Scenic Hike
 <br>11:30-2pm Celestial Seasonings Tea Factory Tour
-<br>2:30-6pm B180 Bicycle Tour of Boulder
+<br>2:30-6pm Tour of Boulder Bike Ride
 <br>2:30-6pm Avery Brewing Visit
-<br>2:30-6pm Tube Boulder Creek
+<br>2:30-6pm Tube Boulder Creek. *Please note: this event is extremely dependent on current creek conditions.*
 <br>7-9:30pm Dinner and Drinks at the Rayback Collective
-<br>10pm-Late Pearl Street Bar Bounce
+<br>10pm-*Late* Pearl Street Bar Bounce

 #### SUNDAY JULY 22
-<br>11am–3pm Picnic in the Park
+<br>11am–2pm Picnic in the Park
-<br>6pm Comedy Show at Bohemian Biergarten
+<br>2:30-4:30pm Sweet Cow Ice Cream Social
-0
+<br>*Later on Sunday* Impromptu activities organized by those with energy left :)

 ### Map of Boulder Couch Crash
 This map shows you all event locations around town.
 Click the button in the top left to display all the map layers.
 Click the button in the top right to open in Google Maps.